These two things make getting over someone you never dated extra difficult

 Read my full guide to the no contact rule here.

-The most painful things of letting go of somebody is not only that you lose them.
+The most painful thing about letting go of somebody is not only that you lose them.

 But you also lose your idea of what an ideal future would look like as they were a part of it.
 And when you start to accept they won’t be a part of your future, you feel like life has nothing good coming in your way.

-How will you be able to believe that things will get better moving forward when the vision you wanted to move forward to, have been crushed...?
+How will you be able to believe that things will get better moving forward when the vision you wanted to move forward to, has been crushed…?

 This is why hearing the words “things will get better” can feel so out of place after a breakup.
 Because in the mind of somebody that just got their vision for the future totally destroyed, there is nothing “better” about the future anymore.